VueTorrent/VueTorrent/README.md

 - Keyboard shortcuts!
   - select all torrents with <kbd>Ctrl</kbd>-<kbd>A</kbd>
   - delete selected with delete button
-  - select with <kbd>Ctrl</kbd>+click or from right-click-menu
+  - select with <kbd>Ctrl</kbd>+click or from right-click menu
   - <kbd>Shift</kbd>-click to select from one torrent
 - System
   - see session stats (down / upload speed, session uploaded / downloaded, free space)
   - beautiful transfer graphs
-  - changing the most common settings
+  - change the most common settings
 - Extra features the default WebUI doesn't have
   - mobile friendly! (can be installed as a PWA)
   - Configureable Dashboard: choose which torrent properties are shown for both busy and completed torrents